adeeena/mikroagresszi-wiki-pages/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter a bug while using Gender Utikalauz, please [open an issue](https://github.com/adeeena/gender-utikalauz/issues/new) on our GitHub repository and provide as much detail as possible.
+If you encounter a bug while using Mikroagresszi Wiki, please [open an issue](https://github.com/adeeena/mikroagresszi-wiki-pages/issues/new) on our GitHub repository and provide as much detail as possible.
 Be sure to include:

 - A clear and descriptive title.
 - A detailed description of the issue, including steps to reproduce it.